 Low glucose in CSF is seen in suppurative, tuberculous and fungal infections, sarcoidosis, and meningeal dissemination of tumors.
 Glucose is consumed by leukocytes and tumor cells.

 Alzheimer's disease (AD).
-In AD, total CSF beta amyloid (Aβ) is not significant different from controls but Aβ42 is decreased probably because it is deposited in plaques and is not available in a diffusible form.
+In AD, total CSF beta amyloid (Aβ) is not significantly different from controls but Aβ42 is decreased probably because it is deposited in plaques and is not available in a diffusible form.
 Total-tau (t-tau) and phosphorylated tau (p-tau) are both increased in AD.
 Tau is an intracellular protein and p-tau is a component of neurofibrillary tangles (NFTs).
 Their increase in AD is thought to reflect neuronal death with release of tau into the extracellular space.
 T-tau is also increased in other conditions with neuronal death including Creutzfeldt-Jacob disease(CJD), however, p-tau is not elevated in CJD presumably because there are no NFTs in that condition.

 Creutzfeldt-Jacob disease.
 In addition to elevated t-tau (see above), the most widely used CSF biomarker for CJD is the 14-3-3-protein and Real-Time Quaking-induced Conversion (RT-QuIC).
 The 14-3-3 proteins (the name derives from their electrophoresis pattern) are a group of proteins with diverse regulatory functions present in all cells.
 Elevated CSF 14-3-3 in a patient with progressive dementia of less than 2 years' duration is considered a strong indicator of CJD.
 14-3-3 is also elevated in patients with acute stroke, encephalitis, and other conditions with extensive brain damage.
 A negative 14-3-3 test does not rule out CJD.
 It has been reported recently that CSF transferrin (Tf) is significantly decreased in sporadic CJD and, combined with t-tau may be a useful biomarker for CJD.

 - Ballabh P, Braun A, Nedergaard M.